TSHEPO-CLOUD/Twitter_redesign/README.md

 There is another view for the user profile, that shows a cover image above the specific user opinions and profile information on the right.

-The functionality to follow/unfollow is very intuitive. '+' buttons to follow close to not followed users are shown as well as an explicit button to follow/unfollow on the profile user

 ## Screenshot of the page